Follow us and subscribe to our Youtube Channel

 A Brief History of Teddington Choral Society

-Founded in 1951 by Lisette Brooks, Teddington Choral Society has had only six Musical Directors in its more than 60 years.
+Founded in 1951 by Lisette Brooks, Teddington Choral Society has had only seven Musical Directors in its more than 60 years.

 During this time, the choir has performed in some very prestigious venues, including the Royal Albert Hall, the Royal Festival Hall and at Kneller Hall with the Band of the Royal Military School of Music.
 We have also entertained in Central Hall, Westminster, Alexandra Palace and Kew Gardens and at various prestigious centres outside London.